hecspc/gatsby-igloo/styleguide/index.md

 ---
-title: "Home"
+title: "Igloo Design System"
-description: "This is the Emulsify Design System Style Guide Homepage"
+description: "This is the Igloo Design System Homepage"
 publishToStyleGuide: true
 ---

-# This is an example of the Emulsify Gatsby Style Guide
+# Welcome ...

 It can be used to generate a custom style guide powered by <a href="https://gatsbyjs.org">Gatsby</a>, <a href="https://github.com/mdx-js/specification">MDX</a>, and <a href="https://theme-ui.com/">Theme UI</a>.